vncsmnl/WhatsAppScripts/README.md

 1. Include the script containing the `enviarScript` function in your HTML document.
 2. Ensure the conversation is open and accessible in the DOM.
+3. Press F12, open console tab and paste raw script.
-3. Call the `enviarScript` function with the desired script text.
+4. Enter to the `enviarScript` function with the desired script text.

 ## Parameters